alindeman/upgradingtorails4/text/60_active_record_and_relation.markdown

 ## ActiveRecord

-Rails 4 did not just deprecate features of ActiveRecord, it also added some compelling new ones.
+Rails 4 did not just deprecate features of ActiveRecord; it also added some compelling new ones.

 ### Relation#none

 Consider an authorization scheme where only approved users can view posts.

-Before Rails 4, writing an `authorized` method on `Post` would be difficult because there is no reliable way to create a scope that will never return anything.
+Before Rails 4, writing an `authorized` method on `Post` was difficult because there is no reliable way to create a scope that will never return anything.
 An option that was often used was to return an empty array:

 @@@ ruby
 class Post < ActiveRecord::Base